 We would like to answer your questions!
 Please feel free to contact Risa Sandler, Fellowships/Internships Manager, in the San Francisco Department of Human Resources, Risa.Sandler@sfgov.org or 415-557-4890.

 Thank you for your interest in the San Francisco Fellows Program.
 The application period is now closed.
-Please check back in the Fall of 2016 for the next application period.
+Please check back in December of 2016 for the next application period.
 We look forward to working with you.